 Former Chief of Police, Waterloo Regional Police Service

 What Does an Investigation at the CYAC Look Like?

-Following a report of suspected child abuse to either the Waterloo Regional Police Service or Family and Children’s Services of Waterloo Region, these organizations will refer the child or youth, along with their family, to the Child and Youth Advocacy Centre for tailored support through the investigation process.
+Following a report of suspected child abuse to either the Waterloo Regional Police Service (WRPS) or Family and Children’s Services (FACS) of Waterloo Region, these organizations will refer the child or youth, and their family, to the CYAC for tailored support through the investigation process.